ntua-cslep/phase-space/README.md

 3. Follow the instructions on the window, at somepoint it will ask you to connect the calibration wand, so look for it.

+There is a [guide](doc/guida_PS.pdf) written in italian if you want to know more details.

 ## Marker info and visualization only

 Run the command below in your computer (you can set inside the launch file to turn on visualization or not, visualization can be run in a different computer now):